-Typically, food poisoning lasts only a few hours to a few days.
-But in some cases, a food poisoning outbreak may happen where several to hundreds of thousands of people get sick.
-Symptoms range from upset stomach, nausea, stomach cramps, fever, diarrhea, and vomiting.
-Symptoms may be mild or severe and could take several hours or several days to show up.
+Typically, food poisoning lasts only a few hours or a few days.
+But in some cases, a food poisoning outbreak may make several to hundreds of thousands of people sick.
+Symptoms range from upset stomach, nausea, and stomach cramps to fever, diarrhea, and vomiting.
+Symptoms may be mild or severe and could take several hours or days to show up.
 If you believe you are suffering from food poisoning, fill out this form for a free case evaluation.

 When to See Your Doctor